Arthritis

-Arthritis is a term often used to mean any disorder that affects joints.
+Arthritis is a general medical term used to describe a disorder in which the smooth cartilagenous layer that lines a joint is lost, resulting in bone grinding on bone during joint movement.
 Symptoms generally include joint pain and stiffness.
 Other symptoms may include redness, warmth, swelling, and decreased range of motion of the affected joints.
-In some types of arthritis, other organs are also affected.
+In certain types of arthritis, other organs such as the skin are also affected.
 Onset can be gradual or sudden.

-There are over 100 types of arthritis.
-The most common forms are osteoarthritis (degenerative joint disease) and rheumatoid arthritis.
-Osteoarthritis usually occurs with age and affects the fingers, knees, and hips.
+There are several types of arthritis.
+The most common forms are osteoarthritis (most commonly seen in weightbearing joints) and rheumatoid arthritis.
+Osteoarthritis usually occurs as a person ages and often affects the hips, knees, shoulders, and fingers.
 Rheumatoid arthritis is an autoimmune disorder that often affects the hands and feet.
-Other types include gout, lupus, fibromyalgia, and septic arthritis.
-They are all types of rheumatic disease.
+Other types of arthritis include gout, lupus, and septic arthritis.
+These are inflammatory based types of rheumatic disease.

-Treatment may include resting the joint and alternating between applying ice and heat.
-Weight loss and exercise may also be useful.
-Recommended medications may depend on the form of arthritis.
-These may include pain medications such as ibuprofen and paracetamol (acetaminophen).
-In some circumstances, a joint replacement may be useful.
+Early treatment for arthritis commonly includes resting the affected joint and conservative measures such as heating or icing.
+Weight loss and exercise may also be useful to reduce the force across a weightbearing joint.
+Medication intervention for symptoms depends on the form of arthritis.
+These may include anti-inflammatory medications such as ibuprofen and paracetamol (acetaminophen).
+With severe cases of arthritis, joint replacement surgery may be necessary.

-Osteoarthritis affects more than 3.8% of people, while rheumatoid arthritis affects about 0.24% of people.
-Gout affects about 1–2% of the Western population at some point in their lives.
+Osteoarthritis is the most common form of arthritis affecting more than 3.8% of people, while rheumatoid arthritis is the second most common affecting about 0.24% of people.
 In Australia about 15% of people are affected by arthritis, while in the United States more than 20% have a type of arthritis.
-Overall the disease becomes more common with age.
-Arthritis is a common reason that people miss work and can result in a decreased quality of life.
-The term is derived from arthr- (meaning 'joint') and -itis (meaning 'inflammation').
+Overall arthritis becomes more common with age.
+Arthritis is a common reason people are unable to carry out their work and can result in decreased ability to complete activities of daily living.
+The term arthritis is derived from arthr- (meaning 'joint') and -itis (meaning 'inflammation').

 Classification

-There are several diseases where joint pain is primary, and is considered the main feature.
-Generally when a person has "arthritis" it means that they have one of these diseases, which include:
+There are several diseases where joint pain is the most prominent symptom.
+Generally when a person has "arthritis" it means that they have one of the following diseases: